 I get some clues in the book I’m reading that remind me that,

 Women come from a woman and carry on as an extension of the same person.
 No one tells a little girl to “Be a woman”.
 Men, on the other hand, have to learn to be men.

 (not quoted verbatim but as I remember it)

-We on the other hand, are just are born into femalehood automatically.
+We, on the other hand, are just born into femalehood automatically.
 The book is sub-titled ‘The triumph of love over rage”.
 I sympathise..much.

 Of note, I don’t hear similarly vehement declarations from women about female homosexuality.
 And well, I’ve yet to come across a man with a bone to pick about lesbianism.

 So, in the minds of most men, to not like a woman is the ultimate fall from masculinity.
 What an odd thought.
 The stronger sex defines itself by its relationship to the weaker sex…and not the other way round.

 And finally, another male friend once told me that